MatthewBrower/matthewbrower.github.io/_posts/2017-08-03-Instacart-Data-Analysis.md

+## Instacart Analysis
 In May, Instacart released a portion of their [order history](https://www.instacart.com/datasets/grocery-shopping-2017) for ML research and competitions.
-Because I currently work in Consumer Goods, this data really interested me because it provided a look into online shopping that I'm unable to obtain through our usual data sources in the office.
+Because I currently work in Consumer Goods, this data really interested me because it provided a look into online grocery shopping that I'm unable to obtain through our usual data sources in the office.

 Fortunately, our team was recently able to hold a 3 hour 'hackathon' to work with this data &amp; learn about its contents.
 Due to time constraints I pursued a more descriptive analysis; my findings from this analysis (and my one slide presentation) are shown below: